lukestein/stata-latex-workflows/gallery/readme.md

 # Stata/LaTeX workflow gallery

-[This site](../) describes variety of packages for programmatically generating LaTeX output using Stata.
+[The main page on this site](../) describes variety of packages for programmatically generating LaTeX output using Stata.
 Examples are included in many packages' documentation; this page provides additional examples with code fragments.

+> I [Luke] have seeded this gallery page with a few examples of my own tables, but
+> have not sought out other contributions.
+Please feel free to send yours, or
+> (even better) to let me know that you would like to take over compiling this
+> gallery!

 ## `estout`/`esttab`